 Consulting CV FAQs

 Work experience, education, skills, measurable achievements, and any other unique traits that demonstrate your strengths.
-Also, go through the job description, noting essential keywords.
+Also, review the job description, noting essential keywords.
 When you write your CV, incorporate those keywords throughout your document.
-You should know those phrases will be industry terminologies, skills, and software.
+You should be aware that those phrases will be industry terminologies, skills, and software.

-When hiring consultants, McKinsey seeks candidates who are driven by innovation and are excellent communicators.
+When hiring consultants, McKinsey seeks candidates driven by innovation and excellent communicators.
 Your consulting CV must also demonstrate strong interpersonal skills such as teamwork, leadership, and problem-solving.

 Be specific with the project details: what did you do?
 What are the achievements?
 Challenges faced.
 What are the outcomes, and what did you learn?
 Use bullet points to highlight outstanding achievements and demonstrate the impact a potential employer would expect from you.

 It’s an essential application document when applying for a senior consulting role.
-It showcases your previous positions, achievements, impact, and skills, and explains why you should be offered the job.
-Recruiters will review your consulting CV before giving approval to hire, so you must ensure that yours aligns with what the employer is looking for.
+It showcases your past positions, achievements, impact, and skills, and explains why you should be offered the job.
+Recruiters will review your consulting CV before giving the go-ahead to hire, so you must ensure that yours aligns with what the employer is looking for.